connor-kilgore/tic-tac-toe/README.md

 3. Execute the command <strong>"lein run"</strong>
 4. Have fun losing!

-# Flags
+# Options
 1. --gui to run the game with a GUI
-2. --archive (saved game file name) to look at a previous game
+2. --archive displays previous games archived in the saved-games folder.
+You must follow the flag with the name of the game you wish to see e.g. "lein run --archive test.txt"